iterative/dvc.org/static/docs/get-started/example-pipeline.md

 chain of commands (DAG) we need to apply.
 This is important when you run `dvc repro` to reproduce the final or intermediate result.

-`dvc pipeline show` helps to visualize the pipeline (run it with `-c` option to see actual commands instead of DVC-files):
+`dvc pipeline show` helps to visualize pipelines (run it with `-c` option to see actual commands instead of DVC-files):

 ```dvc
 $ dvc pipeline show --ascii evaluate.dvc